rayna240802/mangavia/README.md

 ## Built for comic readers

 Mangavia was created for readers who want a simple and private way to manage their comic collections.

+## Articles

+- How I built Mangavia:
+  DEV.to article link